Hgoatly/Discover-Skane/readme.md

 On the map, all of the markers from the 'Lakes and Forests', 'Beautiful Beaches' and 'City and Culture' sections are displayed, along with their infowindows.
 As the map covers a larger area, and is less localised there are also additional custom markers for the cities of 'Malmö', 'Helsingborg' and 'Lund', with infowindows that display information in the same format as the other custom markers.
-Additionally, there is a 'search box' where the user can search the map for additional places of interest.
+Additionally, there is a 'search box' where the user can search the map for additional places of interest that are not already listed on the site.

 The final two sections are mainly interactive.
 They are as follows: